-It was also great to speak to Jim Silver, Editor-in-Chief of Time to Play (a dad that reminds us of Tom Hanks from “Big” because it’s his job to play & test out thousands of toys each year), and his entire team, as they are very supportive of the NYC Dads Group’s initiative to bring awareness to the changing face of at-home child care, as well as giving dads a personal space to build community, socialize, and nurture fun with their children.
-The team was helpful in answering questions about certain products, and was especially open to receiving feedback from the dads in what we like in age appropriate toys.
-I know I enjoyed playing product review guy explaining the nuisances of the perfect bubble machine and my favorite mode of playing with bubbles, namely anything that is clean and not messy, since Daddy does not like to do laundry, which I seem to do everyday due to my little guy’s tendency to roll around in everything and anything, but I’ll save that rant for another time.
+It was also great to speak to Jim Silver, editor-in-chief of Time to Play (a dad that reminds us of Tom Hanks from “Big” because it’s his job to play & test out thousands of toys each year), and his entire team, as they are very supportive of the NYC Dads Group’s initiative to bring awareness to the changing face of at-home child care, as well as giving dads a personal space to build community, socialize, and nurture fun with their children.
+The team was helpful in answering questions about certain products and was especially open to receiving feedback from the dads on what we like in age-appropriate toys.
+I know I enjoyed playing product review guy explaining the nuisances of the perfect bubble machine and my favorite mode of playing with bubbles, namely anything that is clean and not messy since Daddy does not like to do laundry, which I seem to do every day due to my little guy’s tendency to roll around in everything and anything, but I’ll save that rant for another time.

-*Disclosure: This playdate in the park was a sponsored meet up event by Time To Play.
+*Disclosure: This playdate in the park was a sponsored event by Time To Play.
 The opinions expressed in this blog entry are authentic and our own.

 About the author

-Eddie Munoz spends his days as an at home dad on the Upper West Side of NYC.
-He cooks, cleans, and does laundry and in the evenings, when he is not busy chasing his 2 1/2 year old son, maintains a part-time counseling and coaching practice.
+Eddie Munoz spends his days as an at-home dad on the Upper West Side of NYC.
+He cooks, cleans, and does laundry and in the evenings, when he is not busy chasing his son, maintains a part-time counseling and coaching practice.